wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-channels/dead-letter-channel.md

 ![Dead letter channel]({{base_path}}/assets/img/learn/enterprise-integration-patterns/messaging-channels/dead-letter-channel.png)

 Before digging into implementation details, let's take a look at the relationship between the example scenario and the Dead Letter Channel EIP by comparing their core components.
-We use three constructs of the service to implement the Dead Letter Channel EIP.
+We use three constructs of the WSO2 MI to implement the Dead Letter Channel EIP.

 | Dead Letter Channel EIP (Figure 1)  | Dead Letter Channel Example Scenario (Figure 1)    |
 |-------------------------------------|----------------------------------------------------|